RooneyMcNibNug/rooneymcnibnug.github.io/links/index.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

+I have been trying to use <a rel="me" href="https://mastodon.social/@rooneymcnibnug">Mastodon</a> a bit more often - feel free to follow me and/or chat with me "in the open" on there.

 I use [Tor](https://www.torproject.org/) because I believe that privacy in the digital age is crucial.
 Please consider supporting the privacy of Tor users by using the Tor Browser yourself and/or running something like Tor Snowflake:

 <p align="center">